litphp/litphp/docs/index.md

 RouterInterface::class => C::singleton(FastRouteRouter::class),
 ```

 If you need multiple instance, use `C::instance` instead.
+There's a second parameter `array $extra`, we will discuss it later.

 ##### Builder